NaveenchandraR/RAG-ChatBot/README.md

 2. Open the provided URL in your web browser.

 3. Enter your question in the text area and click the "Submit" button to get a response from the chatbot.

+4. Alternatively, a Jupyter Notebook is provided where you can run all the functions to test.

 ## Project Structure